Abuton/Abuton/README.md

                 :eyes: ML Instructor @codesquad <br>
                and the learning continues

-- 🔭 I’m working on creating a production ready pipeline for automating data processing and model deployment using apache AIRFLOW&Pyspark. and i just completed my DATA ENGINEERING TRACK on DataCamp.
+- 🔭 I’m working on creating a production ready pipeline for automating data processing and model deployment using apache AIRFLOW & SparkML
 - 🌱 Currently practicing my data engineering skills with GCP guided by Data Engineering Specialization on Coursera
   - and also building a web app that shows analysis results as well as allows user derive inference from the built model using streamlit
 - 👯 I’m looking to collaborate on building solutions that enrich lifes and create better opportunities for people to do more with their time i call it abstract all repetitives taks and focus on the core aspect